 As cory catfish are very lively fish, it’s completely normal to react to changes by swimming more actively than normal.
 Consider this a form of healthy stress.

 If you buy cory catfish and put them in your tank, it’s also completely normal for them to swim abnormally active for some time.

 Apart from changing your whole tank setup, this can also mean adding new plants or reshaping the tank to which Corydoras might react.

 2. New fish added

 New fish added to the tank can be a source of stress or excitement for cory catfish.
 Although they’re generally not that interested in their tank mates, cory catfish can react to it by being more active.

 3. Breeding behavior

-You might not have though about this option, but it could be very well that your cory catfish are actually spawning.
-Breeding behavior is often incentivized by colder water changes, change of diet or weather conditions.
+You might not have thought about this option, but it could be very well that your cory catfish are actually spawning.
+Breeding behavior is often incentivized by colder water changes, changes in the cory catfish’ diet or weather conditions.

 The following cory catfish species spawn very easily and there’s a good chance they breed in a community tank:

 - Albino cory catfish